g1eny0ung/blog/content/posts/build-a-chrome-extension-with-figwheel-main/index.md

 }
 ```

 The errors contain all `sha256-xxx` which need to be filled in the policy field.
 This is a little bit cumbersome.
-You may think why we can't use the `unsafe-inline`?
+You may wonder why we can't use the `unsafe-inline`?
 Because chrome ignores this keyword especially, even the errors tell you can 😢.

 After finishing this, edit the code and you will see that your code has completed the hot reload 😎.

 ## Production

-After you finish your application, you still need to do something before bundle it.
+After you finish your application, you still need to do something before bundling it.

-By developing the chrome extension, you need to use `chrome` API to do somethings, like save and sync the user storage, etc. We need to tell the closure compiler `chrome` is the [externs](https://developers.google.com/closure/compiler/docs/externs-and-exports) we used.
+To develop the chrome extension, you need to use `chrome` API to do some things,
+like save and sync the user storage, etc. We need to tell the closure compiler
+`chrome` is the [externs](https://developers.google.com/closure/compiler/docs/externs-and-exports) we used.

 There are two files we need to download: <https://github.com/google/closure-compiler/blob/master/contrib/externs/chrome.js> and <https://github.com/google/closure-compiler/blob/master/contrib/externs/chrome_extensions.js>.